Exclusive: Smithfield's China bidders plan Hong Kong IPO after deal - sources

 The total value of the Chinese company's record agreement was $7.1 billion, including net debt.

-The Smithfield deal has yet to close, the sources cautioned, and plans on what happens after the takeover would only be finalized upon the completion of the deal.
+The Smithfield deal has yet to close, the sources cautioned, and plans on what happens after the takeover would only be finalised upon the completion of the deal.

 Hong Kong stock exchange rules require one year of ownership before a merged entity can list.